guipleite/CV2-Face-Swap/README.md

 # OpenCV Face Swap

-Using OpenCV and dlib to swap the faces of two people
+A jupyter notebook with a face swap algorithm using OpenCV and models from dlib